Statistical Tests for Replacing Human Decision Makers with Algorithms: Conclusion

 \section{Conclusion}

-In this paper, we propose principles for utilizing artificial intelligence to improve human decision making.
-By making the assumption that the preferences of individual decision makers are stable, we can identify and replace less capable decision makers.
-Specifically, decision rules that robustly dominate decisions made by less capable humans can be determined based on the machine ROC curves.
-By replacing these less capable decision makers with algorithms, we can achieve higher quality decision making outcome.
-Experiments on a dataset of prepregnancy checkups demonstrate that the replacement of less capable doctors significantly improves the overall performance of risky pregnancy detection.
-Furthermore, our results indicate that less capable doctors are more frequently found in rural clinics than in urban ones.
-This finding suggests that artificial intelligence may have greater potential in underdeveloped regions.
+In this paper, we propose statistical tests for replacing human decision makers with algorithms.
+Decision rules that robustly dominate diagnoses made by humans can be determined based on the machine ROC curves.
+We propose both a heuristic frequentist approach and an alternative Bayesian posterior loss function approaches.
+By replacing a subset of decision makers with algorithms, we can achieve higher quality decision making outcome.
+We experiment with the two approaches using a dataset of pre-pregnancy checkups, and find that the replacement of a subset of doctors using the Bayesian approach significantly improves the overall performance of risky pregnancy detection.
+Furthermore, our results indicate that doctors who practice only at township clinics are more likely to be replaced, while doctors who practice only at county hospitals are less likely to be replaced.

+Our analysis shows that both stable preference and decision-making quality are important for comparing machine algorithm with human decision makers.
+While allowing the juniors to make potentially suboptimal decisions for their patients and learn from the results has the potential of increasing the pool of high quality seniors, this is a very delicate issue involving complex welfare tradeoff between current and future generations of patients.
+In panel datasets with rich dynamic information, human decision makers can engage in information updating and peer learning.
+Our current dataset is only cross-sectional.
+The eventual pregnancy outcomes are typically not available to doctors when they diagnose consecutive patient cases.
+Juniors might also benefit more generally from offline learning without having to make substantial and high stake decisions.